kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 | 8    | Detached | Tree  | -     | locked  | 4 min 15 secs | `##########################` |
 | 9    | Closed   | Tree  | -     | -       | 25 secs | `###` |

-In one case, my test suite took 5 minutes 37 seconds to finish.
-But In another case, the same code finished just in 25 seconds.
-Big difference!
-This proves that the "Log Viewer" may slow down your tests!
+In the case 1, my test suite took 5 minutes 37 seconds to finish.
+But In the case 9, the same code finished just in 25 seconds.
+This difference proves that the "Log Viewer" may slow down your tests!

 In the following sections, I will explain how I classified "Log Viewer" setups, and how I measured the duration.
 In other words, you can find ways to make your tests run faster by setting up "Log Viewer" nicely.